 Interestingly, stinging ants and Аcacia trees have a mutually beneficial relationship.
 Ants create cozy living quarters by hollowing out the thorns, then survive by eating the sweet nectar produced by the tree.
 In turn, the ants protect the tree by stinging any animals that attempt to munch on the leaves.

 Growing Conditions and General Care

 Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or soil that is highly alkaline or acidic.
-Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods of time.
+Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.

-Acacia is basically a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while it develops its defense system.
+Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while it develops its defense system.

 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 Avoid pruning leafy, green areas, and trim only dead growth.

 Although the tree is disease-resistant, it can sometimes be affected by a fungal disease known as anthracnose.
 Additionally, watch for pests such as aphids, thrips, mites, and scale.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin